jbertman-hc/azure-fhir/README.md

 # Legacy EHR to FHIR Mapping Project (`azure-fhir`)

-This repository contains the components for a project focused on mapping data from a legacy EHR system to the FHIR R4 standard.
+This repository contains components for a project focused on mapping data from existing Amazing Charts legacy EHR system to the FHIR R4 standard.

 It includes: